nerrull/timbre-study/README.md

 For more in-depth information you can consult our article published in the proceedings of [Audio Mostly 2019](https://audiomostly.com/).

-Please cite this work if you use our study in your own research.
+Please cite this article if you use our study in your own research.

 ```CITATION PENDING```

 # Set up